 Step 3: Germinate Your Plants in a Greenhouse

 At High Grade, we often recommend germinating your seeds in a greenhouse infrastructure to give your seeds the best chance for survival.
-Autoflower plants don’t have as much time to recover from a replanting in the field, so farmers may want to experiment with germinating their autoflowers in a greenhouse and seeding directly to see which produces the best yield.
-If you decide to germinate your seeds in a greenhouse, it’s a good idea to give your new seedlings a few weeks to grow in the greenhouse before planting.
+Autoflower plants don’t have as much time to recover after they are transplanted outdoors, so you may want to experiment with greenhouse propagation techniques.
+If you decide to germinate your seeds in a greenhouse, it’s a good idea to give your new seedlings a few weeks to grow in the greenhouse before transplanting.

 Step 4: Prepare Your Soil